Akbar Bugti

-Nawab Akbar Shahbaz Khan Bugti (Balochi, Urdu: اکبر شہباز خان بُگٹی; 12 July 1927 – 26 August 2006) was a Pakistani politician and the Tumandar (head) of the Bugti tribe of Baloch people who served as the Minister of State for Interior and Governor of Balochistan Province in Pakistan.
+Akbar Shahbaz Khan Bugti (Balochi, Urdu: اکبر شہباز خان بُگٹی; 12 July 1926 – 26 August 2006) was a Pakistani politician and the Tumandar (head) of the Bugti tribe of Baloch people who served as the Minister of State for Interior and Governor of Balochistan Province in Pakistan.
 He also became minister of state for defence in the cabinet of Feroz Khan Noon.
 Earlier, he had also served as the Minister of State for Interior.

 He was involved in a struggle, at times armed, for greater autonomy for Balochistan.
 The government of Pakistan accused him of keeping a private militia and leading a guerrilla war against the state.
 On 26 August 2006 Bugti was killed when his hide-out cave, located in Kohlu, about 150 miles east of Quetta, collapsed.

 Early life and family

-Nawab Akbar Shahbaz Khan Bugti was born on 12 July 1927 in Barkhan (in present-day Balochistan), the rural home of the Khetran, a Baloch tribe, to which his mother belonged.
-He was the son of the chief of his tribe, Nawab Mehrab Khan Bugti, and grandson of Sir Shahbaz Khan Bugti.
+Akbar Shahbaz Khan Bugti was born on 12 July 1926 in Dera Bugti (in present-day Balochistan).
+He was the son of the chief of his tribe, Mehrab Khan Bugti, and grandson of Sir Shahbaz Khan Bugti.
 He received his early education from Karachi Grammar School and later from Aitchison College after his father's death, later on he attended Oxford University.
 Being the son of the tribe's chief, he became the tumandar (chief) of his tribe after his father.
-Nawab Akbar Bugti had three wives and thirteen children (6 sons and 7 daughters) altogether.
+Akbar Bugti had three wives and thirteen children (6 sons and 7 daughters) altogether.

-From his first wife: Nawab Saleem Bugti, Talal, Rehan and Salal Bugti.
+From his first wife: Saleem Bugti, Talal Bugti, Rehan Bugti and Salal Bugti.
 None of them are alive today.
-Nawabzada Salal Bugti was murdered in a shootout in Quetta by the rival Bugti Kalpar sub clan in June 1996.
-From Nawab Akbar Bugti's second wife: Jamil Bugti.
-And from Nawab Akbar Bugti's third wife: Shahzwar Bugti.
+Salal Bugti was murdered in a shootout in Quetta by the rival Bugti Kalpar sub clan in June 1996.
+From Akbar Bugti's second wife: Jamil Bugti.
+And from Akbar Bugti's third wife: Shahzwar Bugti.
 Jamil Bugti and Shahzwar Bugti are the surviving sons of Nawab Akbar Bugti.